Does Intel i5 5th generation support Windows 11

 • The Value of 1 for AllowUpgradesWithUnsupportedTPMOrCPU tells Windows to bypass eligibility requirements.

 The method above is not recommended by Microsoft.
 There is no clarity if you will get security updates for Windows 11 after having bypassed the eligibility requirements on unsupported computers on i3 processors.
-Therefore, we do suggest that such methods should be used only on non-business computers that are incompatible with Windows 11 operating system.

 Once you have created the registry hive entry, you could choose to upgrade to Windows 11 through one of the below-mentioned methods.